 Mom Grateful for Habitat for Humanity Home To Teach Son Lesson of Perseverance

-When April talks about buying the first-ever 3D printed Habitat for Humanity home on the East Coast, it has nothing to do with the snazzy technology that will print the walls.
+When April talks about buying the first-ever 3D printed Habitat for Humanity home completed in the country, it has nothing to do with the snazzy technology that will print the walls.

 Habitat for Humanity Peninsula and Greater Williamsburg broke ground on the three-bedroom, 1,200 square-foot house in Forest Heights on July 12.
 The only other 3D printed Habitat home is under construction in Tempe, Arizona.

-April is excited to become a first-time homeowner because of her 12-year-old son, who will be a seventh-grader this fall.
+April is excited to become a first-time homeowner because of her 13-year-old son, who is in the 8th grade at a Williamsburg middle school.